el-yawd/el-yawd.github.io/content/about.md

 ![I'm the attending guy right there!](assets/lanchonete.webp)

 2. I was theme of a famous brazilian news.
-Basically I make a raffle of my grandfather's books to make some money to go to a book event called bienal.
+Basically I made a raffle of my grandfather's books to make some money to go to a book event called bienal.
 Here is the [article](https://g1.globo.com/sp/vale-do-paraiba-regiao/noticia/2016/09/estudante-rifa-livros-escritos-pelo-avo-para-ir-bienal-do-livro-em-sao-paulo.html)

 3. I'm a BIG [paçoca](https://en.wikipedia.org/wiki/Pa%C3%A7oca) enjoyer.